linsight/react-keyboard-event-handler/README.md

 ## Main features

 1. Supports combined keys ( e.g. CTRL + S and even CTRL + SHIFT + S )
-2. Supports multiple handler instances and provides an easy way to control the enable/disable status for each handler via props `isDisabled` and `isExclusive`.
+2. Supports multiple handler instances and provides an easy way to control enable/disable status for each handler via props `isDisabled` and `isExclusive`.
-3. Provides easy-to-use key names and key alisa such as `numeric` and `alphanumeric` to free you from dealing with numeric key codes;
+3. Provides easy-to-use key names and key alisa such as `numeric` and `alphanumeric` to free you from dealing with numeric key codes and/or browser compatibilities;
 4. Supports handling multiple keys (as an array) by one handler;